Steve Bannon Returns To Breitbart News, Talks Of 'War' To Come

-Steve Bannon returned to Breitbart News on Friday, just over one year since he left to lead Donald Trump’s then-flailing presidential campaign and later became the chief strategist in the White House.
+Steve Bannon returned to the far-right Breitbart News on Friday, just over one year since he left the site to lead Donald Trump’s then-flailing presidential campaign and months after becoming White House chief strategist.

+“I feel jacked up,” Bannon told Weekly Standard.
+“Now I’m free.
+I’ve got my hands back on my weapons.
+Someone said, ‘it’s Bannon the Barbarian.’
+I am definitely going to crush the opposition.
+There’s no doubt.
+I built a f***ing machine at Breitbart.
+And now I’m about to go back, knowing what I know, and we’re about to rev that machine up.
+And rev it up we will do.”

+While White House officials have headed to the media, and vice versa, there’s no precedent for a chief strategist to resume running a news operation the same day ― not to mention promising to use the outlet as a weapon against adversaries.

-Bannon’s departure Friday was portrayed in the media as potentially the beginning of a public battle with members of the Trump team ― and perhaps even the president himself.
+Bannon’s departure was portrayed Friday as potentially the beginning of a public battle with members of the Trump team ― and perhaps even the president himself.
 The coverage of the West Wing shake-up at times more closely resembled that of a scene from Westeros.

 “Winter is here,” said one source close to Bannon, evoking the “Game of Thrones” tagline, while another spoke of the former White House adviser now being “unchained.”
 There was even talk of “revolution” to come.